dirk-dev/liri-node-app/README.md

     d.
 On the next screen, scroll down to where you see your client id and client secret.
 Copy these values down.

-    e. create a new file named **`.env`** in the same directory as the other files you created and paste in the following, each item on its own line.
+    e.
+Create a new file named **`.env`** in the same directory as the other files you created and paste in the following, each item on its own line.
 Replacing the code after the = sign with your Spotify ID and secret.

     **`SPOTIFY_ID=your-spotify-id`**